chrisrw300/dice-roller/README.md

 * [Future Developments](#futuredevelopments)
 * [Questions](#questions)

+## Attention!!
+This app is being converted to a React app to handle multiple dice, app function, and more!
+Stay Tuned.

 ## Description:
 This simple web application can be used for a variety of games, including Catan!
 Any game that requires dice can be used alongside this application.